Great Guitar Technique Avoids Injury

 Unfortunately: the damage had already begun when they started with me and they didn’t immediately use the corrected positioning consistently enough in their practice to reverse the damage already done.

-Probably not coincidentally: both these students professionally also spent a lot of time at their computer.
+Probably not coincidentally: both these students professionally also spent a lot of time at their computers.

 Upon my advice, these students took a break from guitar for a couple of months till wrists were healed, and never got injured again after they restarted their lessons.

-Tendinitis is an irritation of inflammation of the tendons around the wrist joint.
+Tendinitis is an irritation or inflammation of the tendons around the wrist joint.

 This causes the tendon sheath to swell, constricting the gliding motion of the tendons, which makes the movements of the tendon painful.

 In a later stage, this can possibly lead to the feared “carpal tunnel syndrome”.